WebOrigami/docs/src/content/language/syntax.md

 /Users/alice/example.txt
 ```

-Like other paths that refer to files, absolute paths can traverse into data files.
+Similarly, paths that start with a leading `./` refer to relative paths, and paths that start with `../` refer to the current parent folder.

+Paths can traverse into files of known [file types](fileTypes.html#standard-file-types) like `.json` files:

 ```console
 $ ori /Users/alice/myProject/package.json